the-boobook/Excel-Lambda-Chrono/README.md

 Module for working with dates in the Gregorian and Julian calendars outside the range of the Excel Date/Time type.

+## General Guidance

+* Use the Julian Day Number (JDN) functions when working solely with calendar dates.
+Julian Day Numbers do not confer any time information.
+* Use the Julian Date (JDATE) functions when working with date and time values.
+Note Julian Dates are based on UTC.

 ## FUNCTIONS